lwdjohari/nvql/README.md

 The root name is same with root namespace from NvServ

 NvQL Namespace<br/>
-NvQL was developed as part of NvServ so to retain interoperability between standalone & nvserv, NvQL still keep the namespace of nvserv
+NvQL was developed as part of NvServ so to retain interoperability<br/> between standalone & nvserv, NvQL still keep the namespace of nvserv

 ```cpp
   namespace nvserv::storages